 Adding these documents increases the cost of your plan, but it also reduces the risks of disputes, medical uncertainty, and financial confusion for your family.

-At Lewis Law Firm PLLC, we focus on creating estate and legacy plans that match your needs, whether preparing a simple will or building a comprehensive strategy with trusts and other protections.
+At Henington Lewis Law Firm PLLC, we focus on creating estate and legacy plans that match your needs, whether preparing a simple will or building a comprehensive strategy with trusts and other protections.
 Because we know every family is unique, we take time to explain your options and give you a transparent cost structure before you begin.

 Creating a will is critical to protect your loved ones and ease their burdens when you are gone.
 Our firm serves clients across Texas with estate planning and probate services.
-To learn more about how we can help you, contact Lewis Law Firm PLLC today.
+To learn more about how we can help you, contact Henington Lewis Law Firm PLLC today.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.